tommyjgunn-msc/naissance/issues/issue-one/as-cantaloupe-season.md

 ---
-title: the weight of wings
+title: as cantaloupe season (an excerpt from “papau new guinea”)
-author: amara obi
+author: Michelle Ndumi Musilli
-genre: fiction
+genre: Fiction
 ---

 The morning my grandmother died, I found a bird in my closet.
 Not dead—alive, impossibly alive, its small black eyes watching me as I reached for my work blouse.
 It didn't move.
 Didn't startle.
 Just sat there on my shoe rack, between the heels I never wore and the sneakers I wore too often, as if it had always lived there.